Gurux/gurux.sms.java/README.md

 Join the Gurux Community or follow [@Gurux](https://twitter.com/guruxorg "@Gurux") for project updates.

-Open Source GXSerial media component, made by Gurux Ltd, is a part of GXMedias set of media components, which programming interfaces help you implement communication by chosen connection type.
+Open Source GXSMS media component, made by Gurux Ltd, is a part of GXMedias set of media components, which programming interfaces help you implement communication by chosen connection type.
 Our media components also support the following connection types: network.

 For more info check out [Gurux](http://www.gurux.org/ "Gurux").